Which of the following organelles is responsible for producing AT... | Channels for Pearson+

 1

+Understand the role of ATP in cells: ATP (adenosine triphosphate) is the primary energy currency of the cell, used to power various biological processes.

+Review the function of each organelle listed: Lysosomes are involved in breaking down waste and cellular debris, the Golgi apparatus modifies and packages proteins, and the nucleus stores genetic material and controls cellular activities.

-Understand the function of each organelle listed in the options: The mitochondrion is known as the 'powerhouse of the cell' because it produces ATP (adenosine triphosphate) through cellular respiration.
-The Golgi apparatus is involved in modifying, sorting, and packaging proteins and lipids.
-Lysosomes are responsible for breaking down waste materials and cellular debris.
-The nucleolus is involved in ribosome production.
+Identify the organelle responsible for ATP production: The mitochondrion is known as the 'powerhouse of the cell' because it produces ATP through a process called cellular respiration.

-Recall that ATP is the primary energy currency of the cell, and its production is a key function of the mitochondrion.
-This process occurs through oxidative phosphorylation in the inner mitochondrial membrane.

-Eliminate the incorrect options based on their functions: The Golgi apparatus, lysosome, and nucleolus do not produce ATP, so they cannot be the correct answer.
+Recall the process of cellular respiration: Cellular respiration occurs in the mitochondria and involves breaking down glucose and oxygen to produce ATP, water, and carbon dioxide.

+Conclude that the mitochondrion is the correct answer because it is the organelle specifically responsible for ATP production in animal cells.

 Watch next